Being prepared for a dental emergency is no accident.

 Knowing what to do can mean the difference between saving and losing a tooth.

 Our office has some tips!

 Bitten Tongue or Lip: Clean the area gently with a cloth, and apply cold compresses to keep swelling down.
+It is normal for the oral tissues to bleed heavily inically becasuse it is a highly vascular area and mixing with saliva increases the volume.
 If bleeding is excessive or doesn't stop in a short period of time, call your dentist or go to a hospital emergency room.

 Objects Caught Between Teeth: Gently try to remove the object with dental floss.
 If you are not successful call your dentist.
 Do not try to remove the object with a sharp or pointed instrument.

 Toothache: Rinse the mouth with warm water to clean it out.
 Use dental floss to remove any food that may be trapped between the teeth.
+Please take (by mouth) over the counter pain medications (Tylenol, Advil) if you can.
 Do not put aspirin on the aching tooth or gum tissues.
-Call your dentist as soon as possible
+Call your dentist for an evaluation.

 Swelling of Gum: Rinse the mouth with warm salt water to clean it out and perform oral hygiene as best as you can.
 Call your dentist for an evaluation.
 Many times, independantly or in combination with dental treatment, antibiotics can be helpful in addressing the immediate swelling (not the underlying cause) for either a tooth or gum abscess.
 If not able to see a dentist immediately, an urgent care facility can sometimes treat the infection with an antibitoic until a definitive dental treatment can be performed.